KarelKubat/fe/README.txt

   want the file to be plain-text visible.
 But, your PHP app needs to access it.
 To start up your app, you type:
-      fe -t /opt/app/etc/app.config  apachectl start
+      fe -t /opt/app/etc/app.config  apachectl start Again, all processes that are started by fe will perceive the targeted configuration file as plaintext (so, apachectl, hence httpd, hence mod_php that runs in Apache).

 - You want to start an entire new shell on top of fe's encryption layer, so that the encrypted file $HOME/etc/mysecretfile.txt appears